SoftHu/tos_avg/En/heart_4_1_1.md

 But &lbrace;playername&rbrace; is always wandering around, getting lost.]
 1752073889267136 -->1752073992104385{ }
-1752073992104385 -->|Settling in well.|1752074012392902[<b>Speaker 👉 &lbrace;standard_word.foxgod&rbrace;:</b>
+1752073992104385 -->|Yeah, settling in well, like Kon says.|1752074012392902[<b>Speaker 👉 &lbrace;standard_word.foxgod&rbrace;:</b>

-We're glad you live so close to a fox shrine,
+We're glad you live so close to a fox shrine.
-So we can talk whenever.]
+We can talk so frequently.
+]
 1752073992104385 -->|Kon really likes it.|1752074012392902[<b>Speaker 👉 &lbrace;standard_word.foxgod&rbrace;:</b>

-We're glad you live so close to a fox shrine,
+We're glad you live so close to a fox shrine.
-So we can talk whenever.]
+We can talk so frequently.
+]
 1752074012392902 -->1752074120758727[<b>Speaker 👉 Kon:</b>

 Yeah it's great.
 But… um…
-You still don't know where the other foxes are?]
+Do you know where the other foxes all went?]
 1752074120758727 -->1752074153995720[<b>Speaker 👉 &lbrace;standard_word.foxgod&rbrace;:</b>

 We still do not know.